guillaumemoreau/db-course/09_bigd.md

 - Stores a collection of documents
 - Based on the (key,value) model, the value itself being a document
-- Documents does not have a schema but a tree-like structure.
+- Documents do not have a schema but a tree-like structure.
 They contain a list of fields along with their values
 - The fields of a document are not necessarily predefined
 - Documents can be heterogeneous
 - Allows to query on documents content